bracu-mongoltori/Recuitment_repo/README.md

 ```

 ### 4️⃣ Add Your Task Files
-Place all your work, including code, reports, and documentation, inside your personal folder.
+Place all your work, including code, reports, and documentation, inside your folder.

 ✅ **Recommended folder structure:**
 ```